 Although accommodation in Hungary is typically much cheaper than in the rest of Europe, rental prices vary considerably throughout the country and even within cities, so it's worth spending time looking for a good deal.

 Types of accommodation in Hungary

 In Hungary, apartments are the norm in the inner city areas, while houses are more likely to be found in the suburbs or outlying rural areas.

 Both furnished and unfurnished accommodation is available.
 Expats who intend to stay in the country permanently usually prefer to rent unfurnished accommodation in order to furnish their home to their own taste.
-Meanwhile, expats staying on for a shorter term or uncertain amount of time often find that the convenience of furnished accommodation suits them.
+Meanwhile, expats staying for a shorter term or uncertain amount of time often find that the convenience of furnished accommodation suits them better.

 Finding accommodation in Hungary

 Owing to the language barrier, it is often preferable to employ the services of a letting agent; however, expats should note that the fee charged by the agent will be the equivalent of at least one month's rent, possibly up to three.

 If the budget doesn't quite stretch to this, listings of available rentals can be found online and in local Hungarian newspapers.

 Renting property in Hungary

 The rent paid to the landlord does not include monthly fees for utilities and, in the case of apartment rentals, monthly levies.
 These are for the tenant's own expense.